miefos/faas-go-distributed-systems/spawner-service/README.md

    - Passes the `parameter` as the command to be executed inside the container.
    - Waits for the container to complete execution and captures its output.
 3. **Result Publication**:
-   - Publishes the container's output to the `functions.results` topic on NATS, that is user's queue.
+   - Publishes the container's output as a reply on the requester's topic on NATS, that is user's queue.
 4. **Cleanup**:
    - Ensures proper cleanup by removing the container after execution.